AJevangelou/react-blockchain-supply-chain/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Instuctions
-1. First you have to build the smart contract.
+1. Download the dependencies using
+`npm i`
+2. Build the smart contract using truffle.
-2. Next, you have to start ganache service at port 7545 (defined in truffle-config.js)
+3. Next, you have to start ganache service at port 7545 (defined in truffle-config.js)
-3. Deploy the smart contract on ganache service.
+4. Deploy the smart contract on ganache service.
-4. Connect metamask to ganache server (URL: http://127.0.0.1:7545, ID:1337 -as default)
+5. Connect metamask to ganache server (URL: http://127.0.0.1:7545, ID:1337 -as default)
-5. Import given accounts from ganache to Metamask using private keys.
+6. Import given accounts from ganache to Metamask using private keys.
-6. Owner of the smart contract is the first account
+7. Owner of the smart contract is the first account
-7. !--IMPORTANT--CHANGE: CONST ADDRESS : '' on App.js to the smart contract address
+8. !--IMPORTANT--CHANGE: CONST ADDRESS : '' on App.js to the smart contract address

 ## Available Scripts